fenago/nlp-fundamentals/lab_guides/Lab_1.md

     code to implement this:

     ```
     sent_tokenize("We are reading a book.
 Do you know who is the publisher?
-It is Packt.
-Packt is based out of Birmingham.")
+It is Fenago.
+Fenago is based out of Birmingham.")
     ```